PowerShell/PSResourceGet/Examples/FindRepositorySearchingExamples.md

         Find-PSResource: Package with CommandName 'Get-MyCommand1, Get-MyCommand2' could not be found in repository 'PSGallery'.
         ```

-3) Searching with a tag specified and wildcard repository, eg: `Find-PSResource -CommandName 'Get-MyCommand1' -Repository *Gallery`
+3) Searching with a Command name specified and wildcard repository, eg: `Find-PSResource -CommandName 'Get-MyCommand1' -Repository *Gallery`
     * When the package exists in both repositories:
         ```
         Name        Version Prerelease Repository
         ----        ------- ---------- ----------
         TestModule  1.0.0.0            PSGallery
         ```
         Should return 'TestModule' from 'PSGallery'.
-Since searching with `-CommandName` for NuGetGallery repository, it will be skipped.
+Since searching with `-CommandName` for NuGetGallery repository is not supported, it will be skipped.

     * When the package exists in the first repository (PSGallery), but not the second (NuGetGallery):
         ```